Elephants

 Tusks

-• Approximately 1/3 of a tusk is hidden from view, embedded deep in an elephant’s head.
-This portion of the tusk contains a core pulp cavity that contains tissue, blood, and nerves.
-The approximately 2/3 portion of the tusk that is visible is made of dentine with an outer layer of enamel.
+• Approximately one-third of a tusk is embedded deep in an elephant’s skull.
+Hidden from view, this portion of the tusk contains a core pulp cavity that contains tissue, blood, and nerves.
+The portion of the tusk that is visible is made of dentine with an outer layer of enamel.

-• Tusks are used for a variety of tasks in wild elephants.
-This includes foraging, digging, moving objects, stripping bark, and as weapons of protection.
+• Tusks are used for a variety of tasks, including foraging, digging, moving objects, stripping bark from trees and logs, and for protection.

-• Evidence suggests that some elephants may prefer one tusk over the other, similar to handedness in humans.
+• Evidence suggests that some elephants may prefer one tusk over the other.

 Trunk

-• Asian elephants have one small finger-like projection at the end of the trunk.
-African elephants have two “fingers.”
+• African elephants have two small finger-like projections at the end of the trunk.
+Asian elephants have one small finger-like projection at the end of the trunk.

 • These “fingers” are very sensitive and make it possible for elephants to pick up very small objects.